You are here

 Elimination of ILL Fees for Non-Returnable Items

-The BC ELN community is moving into 2020 with the elimination of interlibrary loan (ILL) fees for non-returnable items between BC ELN partner libraries.
-This decision was made after multiple discussions and deliberations, and is yet another example of partner libraries banding together to find a mutually agreeable solution that will benefit BC’s students, researchers, and citizens.
+The BC ELN community is moving forward with the elimination of interlibrary loan (ILL) fees for non-returnable items between BC ELN partner libraries.
+This decision was made after careful discussion and deliberation, and is yet another example of partner libraries banding together to find a mutually agreeable solution that will benefit BC’s students, educatiors, and researchers.

 How was the decision made to eliminate ILL fees for non-retunables?

-Way back in 2006, BC ELN eliminated ILL transaction fees for returnables (e.g. books, media items), and since then the possibility of removing fees for non-returnables (e.g. articles) has been examined numerous times.
+Back in 2006, BC ELN eliminated ILL transaction fees for returnables (e.g. books, media items), and since then the possibility of removing fees for non-returnables (e.g. articles) has been an active goal.
 The ILL landscape has changed a great deal over the past thirteen years.
 Among developments in British Columbia, sharing articles is no longer reliant on laborious processes of printing, faxing, and mailing items, the reSearcher software was sunset, and the Illume Interlibrary Loan Service managed by BC ELN has been optimized through the implementation of Canadian servers, privacy-compliant Patron-Initiated ILL, Live Shelf Status, and guest requesting.

 At the December 2019 All Partner Meeting, BC ELN library directors agreed to move forward with eliminating fees for non-returnable items.
 In their discussions they raised a number of considerations that were then brought forward to the BC ELN Steering Committee.
 With these in mind, on December 6th the Steering Committee endorsed a plan to remove the fees, with the understanding that the considerations surfaced at the All Partner Meeting would be addressed.